DmytroChebruchan/workflow/README.md

 - **Maintainability Badge**: [![Maintainability](https://api.codeclimate.com/v1/badges/02724330d63a34a5fc21/maintainability)](https://codeclimate.com/github/DmytroChebruchan/workflow/maintainability)

 This project was done as test case.
 Main task it can perform is to manage workflows with tasks as nodes inside.
+With this app you can create, read, update and delete workflows and nodes of workflows.
 Main feature is checking if workflow has a path from Start Node to End Node.

 ## Getting Started